Kareem Rashad Sultan Khan

+Early life and education

 Khan was born in Neptune, New Jersey to Trinidad and Tobago-born parents, Feroze Khan and Elsheba Khan of Indian descent.
 He was a 2005 graduate from Southern Regional High School in the Manahawkin section of Stafford Township, New Jersey.

+Army career

 He enlisted in the U.S. Army following his graduation and was assigned to the 1st Battalion, 23rd Infantry Regiment, 3rd Brigade, 2nd Infantry Division (Stryker Brigade Combat Team), based in Fort Lewis, Washington.

-According to the Gannett News Service, he was "spurred by the September 11 attacks on the World Trade Center [and] wanted to show that not all Muslims were fanatics and that many, like him, were willing to lay their lives down for their country, America.
-He enlisted immediately after graduation and was sent to Iraq in July 2006."
+According to the Gannett News Service, Khan was motivated to enlist by the September 11 attacks on the World Trade Center, seeking to counter stereotypes about Muslims by demonstrating his commitment to the United States.

+He was deployed to Iraq in July 2006.
 Khan and three other soldiers were killed when a bomb exploded while they were clearing a house—he was 20 years old.
 He was promoted posthumously to the rank of corporal.

+Legacy

 His service was cited during an October 2008 interview on Meet the Press with General Colin Powell.
 In particular, Powell referred to a photograph in The New Yorker which showed Khan's mother by his gravestone in Arlington National Cemetery.
 Powell said that Khan's example refutes the anti-Muslim sentiment present in the Republican campaign during the 2008 U.S. Presidential election (q.v.), namely that being Muslim disqualifies a person from being a genuine, patriotic American, or that a Muslim could not become President.